Is Pakistan at war with the Afghan Taliban? – DW – 03/20/2024

 The Afghan Taliban's response to this demand has been lukewarm, which, in turn, has emboldened the TTP.

-The TPP, which is outlawed by Pakistan, continues to launch attacks on Pakistani soil, particularly in areas close to the Afghan border in the northwest.
+The TTP, which is outlawed by Pakistan, continues to launch attacks on Pakistani soil, particularly in areas close to the Afghan border in the northwest.

 In retaliation, Pakistan launched airstrikes inside Afghanistan, which has angered the Islamist rulers in Kabul.